peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 <!--
 It's very configurable to a back-end for building projects, you can use it with other tools like pip-tools.
-And, it's maintained actively by PyPA, nearly official.
+And, it's maintained actively by PyPA - Python Packaging Authority, nearly official.

 Because it's a newcomer, of course, it works with `pyproject.toml` spec, the PEP six-hundred twenty-one style.
 But, I think configurable is nearly equal to complex.
 You will need to read and understand the documentation carefully to use it.